xyicheng/xBim-Toolkit/Readme.txt

 Xbim currently supports targetting x86 and x64 architectures - choose the one most appropriate to your environment.

-Note that targetting Any CPU or Mixed Platforms is not advised due the the dependency on native C++ DLLs in OpenCascade.
+Note that targetting Any CPU or Mixed Platforms is not advised due the the dependency on native C++ DLLs in the OpenCascade geometry engine.

 Xbim is a software library, and is currently deployed with a number of sample applications to demonstrate its capabilities

 * XbimXplorer - a Windows WPF sample application that can open and render 3D IFC models (and native XBIM models ) as well as displaying semantic data.
-* Xbim.SceneJSWebViewer - a MVC web application that can open and render 3D IFC models (converted to XBIM) using a WebGL compatible browser.
+* Xbim.SceneJSWebViewer - a MVC web application that can open and render 3D IFC models (previously converted to XBIM) using a WebGL compatible browser.
 * XbimConvert - a sample console application to generate native XBIM model and geometry files from an IFC file.
 * Xbim.COBie.Client - A sample windows application demonstrating how a COBie spreadsheet can be generated from an IFC model.
 * CodeExamples - a sample console application demonstrating how to undertake a number of BIM processes using XBIM